 Creation of a Parenting Plan Agreement

-One option for figuring out child visitation is to create a binding agreement with your spouse which could reduce the stress and help you avoid make irrational decisions.
+One option for figuring out child visitation is to create a binding agreement, called a parenting plan, with your spouse which could reduce the stress and help you avoid make irrational decisions.

-Creating a parenting plan could be the start of a successful relationship after the divorce.
+Creating parenting time could be the start of a successful relationship after the divorce.
 It's a written document that will lays out several crucial issues associated with child visitation, such as:

 - Schedules of both parents;